TheRikej/AI-cooking-utils/ai-cooking-utils/README.md

 5. Run database: turso dev --db-file dev.db
 6. Seed the database : `npm run seed`

+## AI features

+To be able to benefit from the AI features, add `HUGGINGFACE_API_KEY=your_key` to your .env file.
+You can get your api key on https://huggingface.co/

 ## Getting Started

 First, run the development server: